fanwosu/alx-low_level_programming/0x00-hello_world/README.md

 #2-assembler is a script that that generates the assembly code of a C code and save it in an output file
 #3-name is a script that compiles a C file and creates an executable named cisfun
 #4-puts.c is a C program that prints extactly "Programming is like building a multilingual puzzle"
+#5-printf.c is a script that writes a C program that prints exactly with proper grammar, but the outcome is a piece of art